Adult Education & Literacy

 Activities & Coverage

-The programme is delivered through study groups and mass meetings, periodically complemented by lectures and
+The programme is delivered through study groups and mass

 discussions.
 Specific activities include: